Lighting for Paintings

 Wide beams wash out paintings and reduce impact.
 Precision beams give paintings presence and clarity.

-Professional lighting for paintings prioritises optics over raw output.
+Professional lighting for paintings and artwork prioritises optics over raw output.

 The importance of dimming when lighting paintings